Azure/azure-sphere-samples/Samples/AzureIoT/README.md

 The sample requires the following software:

-- Azure Sphere SDK version 19.02 or later.
+- Azure Sphere SDK version 19.05 or later.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) if necessary.
 - An Azure subscription.
 If your organization does not already have one, you can set up a [free trial subscription](https://azure.microsoft.com/free/?v=17.15).

 ## Preparation

+**Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
+To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
+For detailed instructions, see the [README file in the Hardware folder](../../Hardware/README.md).

 1. Set up your Azure Sphere device and development environment as described in the [Azure Sphere documentation](https://docs.microsoft.com/azure-sphere/install/overview).
 1. Clone the Azure Sphere Samples repository on GitHub and navigate to the AzureIoT folder.
 1. Connect your Azure Sphere device to your PC by USB.
-1. Enable Wi-Fi on your Azure Sphere device.
+1. Enable a network interface on your Azure Sphere device and verify that it is connected to the internet.
 1. Open an Azure Sphere Developer Command Prompt and enable application development on your device if you have not already done so:

    `azsphere device prep-debug`